Attenuating Dynamics of Strongly Interacting Fermionic Superfluids in SYK Solvable Models: Numerical Results

 \subsection{Phase Diagram in Thermal Equilibrium}

-It is known that systems with attractive interactions exhibit superconducting transition at critical temperature $T_c$ for given BCS interaction strength $g$, or equivalently at critical BCS interaction strength $g_c$ at given temperature $T$.
+It is known that systems with attractive interactions exhibit superconducting transition at critical temperature $T_c$ for given BCS interaction strength $g$, or equivalently at critical BCS interaction strength $g_c$ at given temperature $T$ \cite{altland2010condensed}.
 In this part, we aim to explore the effect of SYK interaction $J$ on the transition temperature $T_c$ by computing the equilibrium phase diagram for type $\RN{2}$ models.
 The phase diagram for the traditional BCS system can be restored by taking $J\rightarrow 0$.

 The transition temperature $T_c$ can be determined by solving the gap equation with $\Delta=0$ \cite{altland2010condensed,zhai_2021}.
 Here we determine $T_c$ by taking a finite but small order parameter $\Delta=10^{-3}$ and perform the iteration for Green's functions for a fixed $J$ in the limit of $N_s\rightarrow \infty$ (see appendix \ref{suppsec:critical_param} for the details in taking the limit).
 After the Green's functions converge, $g$ is computed by using the relation \eqref{eq:Delta_i} (type $\RN{2}$).
 In numerics, we fix the hopping strength $t_h=0.1$.
 In fig.~\ref{fig:criticalphasediagram}, we show critical hypersurface in the $g-T-J$ space through a contour plot on the $g-J$ plane.
 We find with fixed $T$, larger $J$ leads to larger critical BCS interaction $g_c$.
-Since the superconductivity happens when the BCS interaction is larger than $g_c$, it indicates that the SYK interaction weakens the superconductivity.
+Since superconductivity occurs when the BCS interaction exceeds $g_c$, it suggests that the SYK interaction weakens superconductivity.
+This can be understood as the SYK interaction introduces a finite lifetime for fermions near the Fermi surface at a fixed temperature $T$.
+Consequently, it diminishes the pairing instability near the Fermi surface and leads to an increase in the critical BCS interaction $g_c$.

 We further compute the pairing strength for different SYK interaction strength $J$ with finite order parameter $\Delta$ or BCS interaction $g$ in type $\RN{1}$ and type $\RN{2}$ systems correspondingly.
 We define the pairing strength $\alpha \in (-0.5,0.5)$ as a 'normalized' order parameter, which reads